 On the 8th of December 2017, the UK Government and the EU announced that they had reached an agreement on citizens’ rights after the UK leaves the EU.
 This agreement covers EU citizens who have been exercising free movement rights in the UK up until the 29th March 2019, as well as their family members who have been living in the UK.

-The UK Government has confirmed that they are setting up a new ‘settled status’ scheme that EU Citizens, who are currently living and working in the UK, will be able to apply for from late 2018.
+The UK Government have set up a new ‘settled status’ scheme that EU Citizens, who are currently living and working in the UK can apply for.
 Achieving ‘settled status’ will prove to potential employers and public service providers that the individual has the right to continue living and working in the UK.
 EU Citizens who have been residing in the UK for five continuous years will be eligible to apply for settled status, while those who haven’t will be allowed to remain in the UK to build-up five years continuous residence.
 An individual can be absent from the UK for up to five years without losing their right to settled status.
 The Withdrawal Agreement also ensures that EU citizens, who have paid into the UK system, will continue to have access to pensions, healthcare and other benefits.

 The Home Secretary has confirmed that EU Citizens will be asked to fulfil three requirements in their settled status application.
 EU Citizens will need to prove their identity, whether they have any criminal convictions and that they reside in the UK.
-You will be able to apply online or via a smartphone app and will have access to support over the phone or in person.
-The deadline for applications will be the 30th June 2021.
+Individuals can apply online or via a smartphone app and will have access to support over the phone or in person.
+The deadline for applications will be the 30th June 2021, or 31st December if the UK leaves the EU without a deal.

-On Friday 23rd March, the UK and the EU announced that this agreement would also cover EU citizens who arrive in the UK during the implementation period, which will end on the 1 January 2021.
-Once the agreement has been signed and ratified, this would mean that there are no changes expected to employers’ ability to hire EU workers until at least the 1st January 2021.
+On Friday 23rd March, the UK and the EU announced that this agreement would also cover EU citizens who arrive in the UK during the implementation period.
+If the UK parliament ratifies a withdrawal agreement, this would mean that there are no changes expected to employers’ ability to hire EU workers until at least the 1st January 2021.

 For more information on settled status for EU Citizens and their families click here